-Long Beach Memorial offers a PGY2 Health System Pharmacy Practice Administration residency program.
+Long Beach Medical Center offers a PGY2 Health System Pharmacy Practice Administration residency program.
 The program is designed to provide a broad experience in pharmacy administration, with specialized emphasis in financial analysis, inventory management, human resources, project management, formulary management, and sales and contracting.
 In addition, the resident participates in budget preparation, staff presentations, and receives training in management concepts and principles for the inpatient pharmacy department.
 Upon completion of the resident year, a certificate is awarded.
 One resident position is available.

 The general desired outcomes of this residency are to accomplish the following:

 - Design, implement, and manage a safe and effective medication-use system.

 - Apply contemporary quality methodology to the management of pharmacy services.

 - Lead and manage the health system pharmacy’s human resources.